Grandparent’s Rights – 3 Things You Didn’t Know

-No matter what the transition a family unit may be going through, the assistance of a qualified and effective family law attorney is necessary.
+No matter what transition a family unit may be going through, the assistance of a qualified and effective family law attorney is necessary.
 So, whether grandparents are inquiring about court-ordered visitation rights or court-ordered custody of grandchildren, the right family law attorney will help you.

 Contact a Family Law Attorney in Minnesota

-Grandparents Rights and Grandchildren’s Best Interests
+Grandparents’ Rights and Grandchildren’s Best Interests

-Kay Snyder is a family law attorney in Central MN who experienced with grandparent’s custody rights and grandparent’s visitation rights.
-She knows the laws and will be happy to offer you a free initial consultation to discuss your case.
+Kay Snyder, a family law attorney in Central MN, is experienced with grandparents’ custody and visitation rights.
+She knows the laws and will gladly offer you a free initial consultation to discuss your case.
 Contact Kay Snyder today to find out if your rights as a grandparent are being infringed upon.